platinasystems/goes/docs/Platina Appliance Head Users Guide.md

 ### Platina GOES Service

-Platina software, GOES, is a user space application that runs in Linux.
+GOES, the core Platina service, is a user space application that runs on Linux.
-A copy of the GOES binary is at\
+A copy of the GOES binary is at:

     /root/goes-platina-mk1

-GOES is pre-installed on each switch.
-To manually install GOES (i.e. SW upgrade/downgrade, re-install) enter the following command:\
+GOES is pre-installed on each device.
+To manually install GOES (i.e. SW upgrade/downgrade, re-install) enter the following command:

     sudo /root/goes-platina-mk1 install

-The ‘install’ command will install GOES at /usr/bin/goes, by default.
+The ‘install’ command will install GOES at /usr/bin/goes by default.

 Once installed, GOES will startup automatically on reboot going forward.